lidongyue12138/Data-Mining-Problems/README.md

 **36) Why we often want to project a distance “measure” to a different space?**  ⭐️

 In many situations, the real data space is usually non-Euclidean.
-Therefore, we want to project a distance measured in Euclidean space to its real space. (nonlinear $/Rightarrow$ linear)
+Therefore, we want to project a distance measured in Euclidean space to its real space. (nonlinear $\Rightarrow $ linear)

 **37) What a Turin machine can do?
 What some of the key computable problems a Turin machine can do?**